xpresserjs/documentation/dollar-sign.md

 # $
-The `$` sign is a global variable exposed by **xpresser** and can be access by any file used in your project.
+The `$` sign is a global variable exposed by **xpresser** and can be accessed by any file used in your project.
-It contains functions that are will serve as helpers in your project.
+It contains functions that will serve as helpers in your project.

 ## Config